 ART.
 1...
-The ball shall be a sphere formed by yarn wound around a small core of cork, rubber or similar material and covered with two strips of white horsehide or two strips of white cowhide tightly stitched together.
-It shall be 5 to 5 1⁄4 ounces in weight and have a circumference of 9 to 9 1⁄4 inches.
+The ball shall be a sphere formed by yarn wound around a core of cork, rubber or similar material and covered with two strips of white horsehide or two strips of white cowhide stitched together.
+It shall be 5 to 51⁄4 ounces in weight and have a circumference of 9 to 91⁄4 inches.
 The Coefficient of Restitution (COR) of baseballs shall not exceed .555.
+The ball shall meet the current NOCSAE standard for baseballs at the time of manufacture and is required on balls that will be used in high school competition (Effective January 1, 2019).
 A minimum of three umpire-approved baseballs shall be provided to start the game.
 Unless otherwise mutually agreed upon, the home team has this responsibility.
 No less than two baseballs shall be used to complete a game.